OSINTI4L/TraceLabs-CTF-MVO-Write-up-11.25/README.md

 **Image 2**

 A secondary image was found shared by the MP 5 days prior to the CTF and was originally posted via the MPF FB account 6 days prior to the CTF.
-The image showed MP and MPF in what appeared to be a photoshoot in an urban area (what appeared to be a car-wash).
+The image showed MP and MPF in what appeared to be a photoshoot in an urban area (what appeared to be a car-wash) with a gas station and fast food chain in the immediate vasinity.
 Geolocation attempts were made to source the location of the images via Google reverse image searching, Google Maps, and AI geo tools: [FindPickLocation](https://findpiclocation.com/).
 The fruits of our labor were unfortunately sour, so we began searching for car-washes in known areas of the MP (listed from MP BOLO).
 This is when Kara's wife overheard the discussion of locating the images that we beleived to be in a specific city/state (via the voice chat we use for team communication).
 Being familiar with the area she was able to use known knowledge of the city's demographics and apply them to what was seen inside of the image, deriving the location.

 The following data points stood out as demographic identifiers:
   - Language of text used on a billboard seen inside of the image